History of Kenley Jansen in Timeline

 Others born on this day/year

-1991: Broke Jay Howell's Records
+1991: Broke Team Records

-In 2015, Kenley Jansen broke Jay Howell's team records, set in 1991, of 13 games without a walk to start a season and 20 strikeouts without a walk to start a season.
+In 2015, Jansen broke Jay Howell's team records, set in 1991, of 13 games without a walk to start a season and 20 strikeouts without a walk to start a season.

 November 17, 2004: Signed by Dodgers Organization

-On November 17, 2004, Kenley Jansen was signed as an undrafted free agent catcher by the Dodgers organization and was assigned to the Rookie Class Gulf Coast Dodgers.
+On November 17, 2004, Jansen was signed as an undrafted free agent catcher by the Dodgers organization and was assigned to the Rookie Class Gulf Coast Dodgers.

-2004: Signed by the Dodgers
+2004: Signed by Dodgers

 2007: Played for Raptors and Loons

-November 19, 2009: Added to Dodgers 40-Man Roster
+November 19, 2009: Added to Dodgers 40-man Roster

-On November 19, 2009, Kenley Jansen was added to the Dodgers 40-man roster.
+On November 19, 2009, Jansen was added to the Dodgers 40-man roster, marking a step forward in his professional baseball career.

 2009: World Baseball Classic and Minor League Season

-2009: World Baseball Classic
+2009: World Baseball Classic 2009

-2009: Conversion to Pitcher
+2009: Converted to Pitcher

 May 15, 2010: Promoted to Double-A Chattanooga Lookouts